sm-11/Github-Portfolio/Web-Dev Projects/README.md

 # Calendar Design
-Designed an interactive calendar with HTML, CSS, and JavaScript
+Designed an interactive office hours calendar with HTML, CSS, and JavaScript